Interventional Radiology (IR)

 Although the range of procedures performed by interventional radiologists is broad, the unifying concept behind these procedures is the application of image guidance and minimally invasive techniques in order to minimize risk to the patient.

-There are some procedures that GPs may referr direct to an internventional radiologist at Mercy Angiography.
+There are some procedures that GPs may refer direct to an interventional radiologist at Intra.
 These include:

 - Treatment for venous pathology